 Avoid These Mistakes When Writing About Older Donors

 Ageism, unfortunately, lags at this point when it comes to our sensitivity to language.
-Many writers simply have not educated themselves about what is ageist and what is not.
-The style books we all use don't have much to say about aging.
+Many writers have not educated themselves about what is ageist and what is not.
+Some of the style books we all use don't have much to say about aging.

 For nonprofits, that neglect can be deadly.
-A Blackbaud study found that older people are the best donors.
-People over 65 typically give three times more than donors in other age groups.
-You don't want to tick off this age group!
+A Blackbaud Institute study found that the average age of donors in 2019 was 63.
+Also, Baby Boomers are the best donors.
+How old are they?
+Their ages range from the mid-50s to the early and mid-70s.
+You don't want to tick off this age group.

 Most experts on aging agree that there are some things you should not do when writing about or for older people.